-A pain in the back; SI problems, neck stiffness and generalized back pain.
+A pain in the back; SI problems, pelvis pain, neck stiffness and generalized back pain are rampant in the equine industry.
 Back issues and complaints in the horse are quite common, leading to lost work, poor attitudes and overall moderate difficulty in management.
 Current therapies are often unrewarding, especially long term, as the main cause or root is often overlooked.
 Through a better understanding of both anatomy, physiology and contributors, management becomes easier and the horse more responsive without the long term need for medications or injections.

 The horse is not much different from you or I, in regards to back anatomy with the exception of a few extra ribs and vertebrae here and there.
 The back in the horse is broken up into 3 main sections; neck (cervical), chest region (thoracic) and abdominal region (lumbar).
 The lumbar vertebrae then join up with the sacrum which helps to make up the pelvic region, then finally we have the tail bones or coccygeal vertebrae.
 The pelvis itself, is actually a box like structure, containing the distal colon/rectum, reproductive organs and outflow for the urinary tract.
 There are three main bones, mirrored on each side, that make up the pelvis which include the ileum, ischium and pubis.
 There is a right and left side, which are joined on the bottom and then again at the top via the sacrum.
 Not too dissimilar to human anatomy.
 The ileum is the large wing bone on each side of the pelvis and joins up to the sacrum via the sacro-iliac joint (SI joint).
 This SI joint moves as the horse moves.
 It is not locked in position through a union, but is a functioning joint, having both a right and left side.